 No matter which type is used, the overall goals are generally the same – to reduce stress, gain peace, increase mindfulness, improve concentration, and become more self-aware.

 What experts are not quite sure about, however, is exactly how and why this works.
 What exactly takes place in the brain during meditation?
 Is any particular type of meditation more effective than others?

 One study by researchers from the Norwegian University of Science and Technology (NTNU), the University of Oslo, and the University of Sydney offers some fresh insights into what happens in the brain during meditation and which type of meditation provides the greatest benefits.

 Nondirective or Concentrative Meditation

 Meditation techniques can be divided into two main categories.
 The concentrative techniques involve focusing on breathing or specific thoughts.
-The goal with this type of meditation is to suppress all other thoughts.
+The goal of this type of meditation is to suppress all other thoughts.

 Nondirective meditation, on the other hand, involves focusing on breathing or a sound but also allowing the mind to wander.